watchdog-defi/pitch/README.md

-# pitch
+# Blueprint
-Building Watchdog DeFi
+Watchdog DeFi Project Blueprint - structured ideas, approaches, and building guidelines, the pith and the MVP to be based on.